The Hodge-FVH Correspondence: Virasoro constraints

 \section{Virasoro constraints}

-In this section we prove, following the approach used by Orlov--Shulman~\cite{OS} and Adler--Shiota--van Moerbeke~\cite{ASM}, that the topological tau-function~$\tau_{\rm top}$ of the FVH satisfies the Virasoro constraints $L_k\tp=0$, $k\geq 0$, where $L_k$ are defined in \eqref{L0op}--\eqref{zh-14}.
+The goal of this section is to show, following the approaches used in \cite{ASM, BW, OS}, that the topological tau-function~$\tau_{\rm top}$ of the FVH satisfies the Virasoro constraints $L_k\tp=0$, $k\geq 0$, where the operators $L_k$ are defined in~\eqref{L0op}, \eqref{zh-14}.